Lewis Henry Morgan

 RolesRailroad lawyer, Advocate for Native Americans (Seneca), Republican state legislator

 ContributionsFounder of scientific anthropology, kinship systems study, cultural evolution theory.
 Principal founder of scientific anthropology.
 Elected to National Academy of Sciences (1875).
 President of American Association for the Advancement of Science (1879).
+First to systematically study kinship systems as a core domain of social anthropology.

 Some Lesser Known Facts